Ireland Visa Processing Times: What to Expect in 2026

 Ireland does not currently offer a formal priority processing lane for most visa types.
 In genuine emergencies (serious illness of a family member, for example), you can contact the embassy to explain the circumstances β there is no guarantee, but urgent cases are occasionally expedited.

-Will calling VFS Global speed up my application?
+Will calling the visa application centre speed up my application?

 My travel date is approaching and I still have no decision β what do I do?

-Email the embassy directly explaining your travel date.
-If your application has been pending for significantly longer than the published guideline and your travel date is imminent, the embassy may be able to prioritise it.
+Email the embassy or visa office directly explaining your travel date.
+If your application has been pending for significantly longer than the published guideline and your travel date is imminent, they may be able to prioritise it.
 Keep your tone polite and factual, and include all relevant reference numbers.